bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 ![](media/07-volume-viewer.png)

 - Click around and move the sample to see optical sections from different angles.
-- Then, activate the `Volume` mode to render the sample’s surface in 3D and explore it as well, playing with the different rendering parameters
+- Then, activate the `Volume` mode to render the sample's surface in 3D and explore it as well, playing with the different rendering parameters.

 ::: {layout-ncol=2}